 Renée Lamb is currently appearing at Southwark Playhouse in Fats Waller musical Ain’t Misbehavin’, with the run in London opening to great reviews where she’ll continue the role until it closes at the beginning of June.
 Previous theatre for Renée has included Little Shop of Horrors as well as originating the role of Catherine of Aragon in SIX the Musical for her professional debut along with returning to the show at the end of last year as last minute cover.
 Chatting with Renée recently, we talk about appearing in Tyrone Huntley’s Ain’t Misbehavin’, being choreographed by Oti Mabuse and originating her role in SIX.

-How did you find playing Catherine of Aragon in the original cast of SIX the Musical?
+You played Catherine of Aragon in the original cast of SIX the Musical, how did you find playing the role?

 How long were you in rehearsals?

 Two.
 Weeks.
 I still to this day have no clue how we managed to do it.
 Especially because the show was brand new to us all.
 The great thing about SIX is that it’s a show about supporting one another, and in the first few performances we certainly had to do that!
 Signalling to each other where to stand, what the next line was, it goes on!
 There were SO many funny moments.
 On Press Night, I even referred to myself as ‘King’ Aragon (how tragic).
 However, without a doubt the most unbeatable moment was Christina Modestou (Anne Boleyn) walking into a wall.
 I have never had to try harder to suppress my laughter.
 But somehow, we managed to get through it!